Prime (Malibu Comics): Appearances in other media

-Prime was a recurring character in the short-lived Ultraforce cartoon show, where Hardcase acts as his mentor (as he is the only one in the team who knows that Prime is a teenager), and he constantly bickers with Prototype, usually insulting him because his lack of super powers.
+Prime was a recurring character in the short-lived Ultraforce animated series, where Hardcase acts as his mentor (as he is the only one in the team who knows that Prime is a teenager), and he constantly bickers with Prototype, usually insulting him because his lack of super powers.
 Prime's team faces off with other Ultraverse villains such as Rune and Lord Pumpkin.
 Prime is voiced by Michael Donovan, and Prime's alter ego, Kevin Green, is voiced by Amos Crawley.

 Prime was one of the action figures produced for Galoob's Ultraforce line.

 Prime also starred in a Sega CD disc published by Sony Imagesoft bundled with Psygnosis' Microcosm video game.
 Though marketed as a video game, Ultraverse Prime is actually a multimedia CD which includes digital copies of 12 issues of the Prime comic book, video interviews with Prime's creators, some concept art, and a beat 'em up game.
 The disc received a negative review from GamePro.

 A pastiche of Prime was included among the army of Supermen in Final Crisis #7.

-On October 8, 2002, Marvel Studios announced movie deals for Sub-Mariner and Prime with Universal Studios while Universal had the Hulk movie in post-production with a then-expected June 6 release date.
+In October 2002, Marvel Studios announced a film deals for Sub-Mariner and Prime with Universal Studios while Universal had the Hulk film in post-production with a then-expected June 6 release date.
 In 2003 Marvel's earning report wrote that its status was "to be determined".
 No progress was made with the adaptation of Prime and is presumably canceled.